chkp-dhouari/SourceGuard/README.md

   https://community.checkpoint.com/t5/CheckMates-Nuggets/What-is-Threat-Cloud/td-p/47738

 ## SourceGuard is in available for Beta testing on the CheckPoint Infinity portal.
-### While in Beta testing, we will allow up to 100Mb of scans per day.
+#### Note: While in Beta testing, we will allow up to 100Mb of scans per day.

 ## SOURCEGUARD Installation